uilianries/imgui/Multi-Viewports.md

 If you are using a custom back-end, refer to the `ImGuiPlatformIO` structure and existing `backends/` + `examples/` to implement support for multi-viewports in your engine.
 This is not particularly easy to add.

+#### Issues

+- The feature tends to be broken on Linux/X11 with many window managers.
+It's been endlessly reported and will only likely ever be fixed if a Linux user wants to commit the time to investigate this seriously.
+See [#2117](https://github.com/ocornut/imgui/issues/2117).
+- The feature doesn't work in Wayland.
+Wayland doesn't let application read or write windows positions.

 #### FAQ

 - Q: What happens to the coordinate systems?